ButtersUSDS/branding/Design Service Request template.md

 --

 Great, thanks so much!
-Someone from the design squad will be in touch shortly to help you out!
+Someone from the design squad will be in touch to help you out!